PiAir/rpi4learning/README.md

 ## Install Docker and Docker-compose

-Follow the instructions on: https://devdojo.com/bobbyiliev/how-to-install-docker-and-docker-compose-on-raspberry-pi
+These instructions were adapted from the info on: https://devdojo.com/bobbyiliev/how-to-install-docker-and-docker-compose-on-raspberry-pi

 ### docker
 ```